Superposition Without Interference? Towards Isolated Interventions via Almost Orthogonal Features in Language Models: Experiments

+Having access to the SAE features, however, we are able to swap the feature indices for another one of the $11$ remaining first names.
+We then check if the model (a) \textit{keeps performance} comparable to~\autoref{fig:mathevaluation}, (b) correctly \textit{drops} the name related to the feature we set to zero, and (c) \textit{includes} the first name we inject into the residual stream through our intervention inside the SAE.
+Testing all combinations of names on each of the examples, we generate a dataset of $12 * 11 * 30 = 3'960$ examples. \looseness=-1

 A well-known issue in mechanistic interpretability, it is non-trivial which value is required to faithfully intervene in the representation space.
 As the coefficients associated with each feature are continuous, turning the feature on and off is a non-binary problem.
 In other words, pushing on a feature to be present in the output while keeping generation intact requires testing multiple candidate values~\citep{ameisen2025circuit}.
-We therefore run a broad hyperparameter sweep on values from $10$ to $750$.

-We choose the hyperparameter that results in the best performance for each of the models.
-Then, we check whether the respective first names are adequately dropped and included.
-For all four configurations, we find that highest performance is achieved when setting the coefficient associated with the included feature to $200$.
-Further discussion as well as the $30$ selected examples are deferred to Appendix~\ref{app:experiments}.
+We thus sweep over hyperparameters between $10$ and $500$.
+For any combination of insertion value and orthogonality penalty, the accuracy only moves within an interval of $6$ percentage points.
+Hence, we decide based on the models' ability to remove the intervened on concept and choose $200$.
+Confirmation that these findings hold more broadly and the $30$ selected examples are deferred to Appendix~\ref{app:experiments}.

 \autoref{fig:intervenability} depicts our results.
-First, we observe in~\autoref{fig:intervenability_eval} that performance is comparable across different choices for $\lambda$.
+As mentioned, we observe in~\autoref{fig:intervenability_eval} that performance is comparable across different choices for $\lambda$.
 No setup performs significantly differently from the zero-penalty configuration.
-Second, we note that the number of incorrect name inclusions the model should have dropped is $0$ for three of the four tested models.
-Only the configuration with $\lambda = 10^{-5}$ incorrectly mentions the true concept in $0.7\%$ of the examples.
-Given that we test $3'960$ examples, this number appears negligibly small.
-Finally, for stricter orthogonality penalty, the model significantly more often includes the correct first name in the generation. \autoref{fig:intervenability_include} demonstrates that the orthogonality penalty for $\lambda \geq 10^{-6}$ monotonically increases.
-Further, we recover the first name around $70.9\%$ of the time for $\lambda = 10^{-4}$ while only recovering it around $60.1\%$ of the time without penalty.
+Relevant to our hypothesis, for stricter orthogonality penalty, the model significantly more often includes the correct first name in the generation. \autoref{fig:intervenability_include} demonstrates that the orthogonality penalty monotonically increases in $\lambda$.
+Further, we recover the first name around $74.9\%$ of the time for $\lambda = 10^{-4}$ while only recovering it around $62.2\%$ of the time without penalty.
+Beyond first names, we extend this analysis to exchanging $\location$ and $\animal$ concepts in the LM output.
+We also run standard interpretability experiments and obtain constant performance across orthogonality penalties.
+Further, we run our intervenability experiments on \Llama to strengthen our results.
+For all this, we refer the reader to Appendix~\ref{app:experiments}. \looseness=-1